 - Do you like the thought of meeting locals and other travelers?

 Then there’s your daily rhythm.
 How you operate on vacation may be very different than at home, or it might be pretty similar.
-Some people love “stopping to smell the roses” while others love the whirlwind tours (I’m definitely the latter!).
+Some people love “stopping to smell the roses” while others love the whirlwind tours.
+(I’m definitely the latter!)

-Consider these questions about your vacation rhythm:
+Questions about your vacation rhythm:

 - Do you tend to stay up late and sleep in, or go to bed early and wake up with the sun?